Important: Visit VC Emergency for the Latest Fire Updates and Emergency Information.

 How Do Mosquitoes Breed?

 The mosquito eggs hatch into the larval stage (also called wigglers).
-Where the larva wiggle though the water feeding on minute particles.
+Where the larva wiggle through the water, feeding on minute particles.
 This stage lasts for about one week.
 The larva then changes into the pupal stage (called tumblers).
 This stage is where the larva changes into the adult mosquito.
-When the adult mosquito is ready to emerge, the skin of the pupa splits open and the adult mosquito climbs out.
+When the adult mosquito is ready to emerge, the skin of the pupa splits open, and the adult mosquito climbs out.

 How Do I Control Mosquitoes?
 Where Do I Look?